|CNY Hiking HOME PAGE||Finger Lakes Trail||FLT Western Section||NCT in Western New York||Finger Lakes Trail Mile by Mile|

 Highest point of trail in Rock City State Forest.

-The old CCC Camp Seneca with picnic pavilion and bivouac area.
 Reach Hungry Hollow Road and the end of this section.
 Parking.
 For a continuation see McCarty Hill State Forest.

 |CNY Hiking HOME PAGE||FLT Western Section||NCT in Western New York|